MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 **General**

 - **Allow self-service set up** should remain set to **Yes**.
 If set to no, your users won't be able to register a passkey through MySecurityInfo, even if enabled by Authentication Methods policy.
 - **Enforce attestation** Should be set to **No** for preview.
-If set to **Yes**, the passkey metadata needs to be published and verified with the FIDO Alliance Metadata Service, and also pass Microsoft's additional set of validation testing.
-For more information, see [What is a Microsoft-compatible security key?](concept-authentication-passwordless.md#fido2-security-key-providers).
 Attestation support is planned for General Availability.

 **Key Restriction Policy**

 - **Enforce key restrictions** should be set to **Yes** only if your organization wants to only allow or disallow certain passkeys, which are identified by their Authenticator Attestation GUID (AAGUID).
-If you want to manually add the Authenticator app AAGUIDs, or specifically restrict only Android or iOS devices, you can manually enter their Authenticator AAGUID:
+If you want to manually add the Authenticator app AAGUIDs, or specifically restrict only Android or iOS devices, you can manually enter their AAGUID:

   - Authenticator for Android: de1e552d-db1d-4423-a619-566b625cdc84
   - Authenticator for iOS: 90a3ccdf-635c-4729-a248-9b709135078f